-The Presidential Scholarship Program offers 35 scholarships ranging from 75% tuition to full tuition, room and board.
+The Presidential Scholarship Program offers 35 scholarships ranging from $20,000 to full tuition per year.
 These scholarships are offered to incoming students, and are renewable for four years.

 How to Apply